copernicus-mogley/zkav.club/archive-model/archivist/README.md

 ## Archivist Practice

 This page complements the [Archive Model](/archive-model/).

-It shows how Archivists turn recordings into structured, reusable archive items in practice.
+Archivists ultimately work for people who will discover these recordings years from now.

 For common questions about how the role works day-to-day, see the [Archivist Practice FAQ](/archive-model/archivist/faq/).

 ### What the Archivist Does

-Archivists ultimately work for people who will discover these recordings years from now.
+The Archivist helps keep the [Zk Av Club Recording Station](https://zkav.club/recording-station) archive consistent, searchable, and usable across platforms like [Internet Archive](https://archive.org/) and our public metadata repository.

 They: